 Where to Stay in South Lake Tahoe

 If you’re visiting Tahoe with a group of people and want to rent out a cabin, there are many different and competitive choices.
 I recommend looking at VRBO, Airbnb, and Vacasa.
 If you’re coming alone or with a smaller group, a hotel might be the best choice for you.
 I prefer to search booking.com when looking for hotel options.
-(Pst… if you’re new to Airbnb, use my referral code for a discount on first-time bookings!).

 A quick and easy winter escape from San Francisco to Lake Tahoe can be quite an adventure.
 With the short and scenic drive and amount of fun activities to do in Tahoe, there’s no reason you shouldn’t make this trip up north a priority.

 Are you looking for more escapes from San Francisco?
 Make sure to check out these posts for more options on easily exploring Northern California.
+And if you also want to plan a visit to Lake Tahoe in the summertime, don’t miss 10 Things to Do During a Lake Tahoe Summer.

 SHOP MY FAVORITE SKI/SNOWBOARD LOOKS!